PiotrRynio/CodersCamp2021.Project-1.JavaScript/README.md

 ## Project Status

-The project is currently _in progress_.
+The project status is _completed_.